-Dr. Sarah Hill, Dr. Joseph Stout and Dr. Donna Quinby can provide the dental treatment for your child.
+Dr. Sarah Hill and Dr. Donna Quinby can provide the dental treatment for your child.
 These dentists are highly trained in the field of outpatient dental anesthesia and are happy to answer ANY questions you might have about outpatient general anesthesia.
 They have been treating pediatric dental patients under general anesthesia for a combined total of 23 years.

 When and where will the surgery take place?

 How safe is general anesthesia?

 An anesthesiologist — a doctor who specializes in anesthesia— will give your child the medications that will make him or her sleep soundly during the procedure.
-In our Anacortes office, the anesthesia is provided by one of two board certified M.D. anesthesiologist groups:
+In our Anacortes office, the anesthesia is provided by one of our board certified M.D. anesthesiologists from:

 General anesthesia makes your child’s whole body go to sleep.
 It is needed for certain dental procedures and treatments so that his or her reflexes will be completely relaxed.
 Your child will feel no pain during the procedure, nor have any memory of it.

-If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Dr. Hill, Dr. Stout or Dr. Horton before the procedure so that we might arrange a consultation with one of the anesthesiologists.
+If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Dr. Hill before the procedure so that we might arrange a consultation with one of the anesthesiologists.

 If your child has developed a cold, fever, productive cough or other condition that makes it hard to breathe through the nose, the procedure may have to be rescheduled.
 It is important to notify us ASAP about any change in your child’s health.